Injured by a Defective or Dangerous Product in Nevada?

 - That they concealed or ignored the defect or used misleading advertising in order to hide it.

 While intentional fraud can be difficult to prove, it is not impossible, especially in the case of design or manufacturing defects that affect multiple customers.
 Such circumstances often form the basis of Nevada class action lawsuits.

 Nevada law permits a jury to award "exemplary" or "punitive" damages in cases of egregious wrongdoing.
 Punitive damages are meant to punish wrongdoers and serve as an example to others.
 When awarded, punitive damages are in addition to the amount you receive for your actual harm.4

 Normally there is a cap on the amount of exemplary / punitive damages a plaintiff can recover.
 However, in a case based on a defective product, there is no cap.5 The only limitation is that the amount be reasonable in light of your actual damages.

 Injured by a dangerous product in Nevada?
 Call us for help...

-If you or someone you know has been injured by a dangerous product, we invite you to contact us for a free, no-obligations consultation.
+If you or someone you know has been injured by a dangerous product, we invite you to contact us for a free consultation.

 Our Las Vegas personal injury lawyers understand the nuances of Nevada products liability laws.
 We work with top investigators and experts so that you can get the compensation and peace of mind you deserve.